Amazon Marketplace

 EBC is now known as A+ Content, enhanced product descriptions with images and formatted text.
 EBC/A+ Content is available to brands and demonstrably increases conversion rates.
 The term EBC is still often used in legacy systems.

-Open term pageECDD
+Open glossary pageECDD

 Expected Cargo Delivery Date